xebialabs-community/howto/argocd/templates/README.md

 1. Create a revision branch in the repository with manifest files
 1. Clone the revision branch locally
 1. Update the new image in the kubernetes manifest file
-1. Commmit and push the change
+1. Commit and push the change
 1. Create a pull request
-1. Appove the pull request
+1. Approve the pull request
 1. Merge the pull request
 1. Sync the application
 1. Get the Sync Status